avraham/hass_radarr_actions/README.md

     text: "{{ action_response['message'] }}"
 ```

+*tmdbid_api_key_v3* is used for movie cast details in responses.
+It's optional, remove field completely if not used.
+It's free.
+You can get one at https://www.themoviedb.org/settings/api v3 auth.

 You can create more intents for specific tasks, or different Radarr instances.
 For example, an intent excluding movies older than 2 years would be great for adding new and upcoming movies with very high success rate.
 ```yaml
 RadarrAddUpcomingMovie: